Tachytaenius/Alive/docs/tiles.md

 Mostly to-decide-upon.

 - The tilemap indices start at 0 and ends at (width or height) - 1.
+- Chunk constituents must only have one entry per material.

+Chunk fields:
+- `constituents`: An array of entries with the following fields:
+	- `material`: The material registry entry for this constituents entry.
+	- `amount`: How much of the material is in the chunk.
+- `health`: Health of grass that was dug up.
+Should decrease over time.

 Tile fields:
 - `topping`: The topping layer's table, or `nil` for no topping.